rldona/apiman/README.md

 # Apiman

-Apiman is a simple manager APIs made with AngularJS
+Apiman is a simple manager APIs (Level 1) made with AngularJS